-In January 1973, abortion on demand became legal in the United States, and the death of millions of pre-born children followed.
-Many found this appalling and realized that more than ever, support must be made available for women facing difficult and unexpected pregnancies.
+In 1973, abortion on demand became legal in the United States, and the deaths of millions of unborn children followed.
+Many found this appalling and realized that, more than ever, something had to be done to defend the lives of these children and to provide support to women and teens facing unexpected pregnancies.

-Our history would not be complete without noting the many individuals who have unselfishly offered their time, talents and treasures for the past thirty-nine years to support and sustain Aid for Women’s mission of serving God by promoting and defending life.
-We are deeply grateful to our pregnancy center and residential program staff and volunteers, Vitae Corps members, Board members, Auxiliary members, Junior Board members, event volunteers and the thousands of individuals who have given their financial support.
+Sharing our history would not be complete without noting those individuals who have generously offered their time, talent and treasure for the past forty years to support and sustain Aid for Women’s mission of serving God by promoting and defending human life.
+We are deeply grateful to our pregnancy care center and residential program volunteers, Vitae Corps members, Board members, Auxiliary members, Junior Board members, event volunteers, community partners and the thousands of individuals and parishes who have given their financial support.

 Above all, Aid for Women acknowledges the guiding presence of the Lord, who has been with us from our simple beginnings in the Breslers’ living room.
 With His loving hand leading us, we will continue to maintain our strong pro-life presence in the Chicago area so that women will always know that they can find the help, guidance and unconditional love they need at Aid for Women. — From the Aid for Women 25th Anniversary Dinner Program (September 25, 2003)